 This $92,000 net sales figure represents the actual earnings from customer transactions once all reductions are accounted for.

 Calculating net sales accurately ensures your financial statements reflect the real performance of your sales activity, making it easier to assess financial health and profitability.
-For small business owners, monitoring net sales regularly helps with tracking trends over any given period and making smarter business decisions based on financial data.
+For small business owners, monitoring net sales regularly helps with tracking trends over any given period and making smarter business decisions based on actual financial data.

 What Is Revenue?

-Revenue, often referred to as total revenue, is the total amount of money a company earns from its primary business activities before any deductions like returns, allowances, or discounts.
+Revenue (often referred to as total revenue) is the total amount of money a company earns from its primary business activities before any deductions like returns, allowances, or discounts.
 It's a broad measure that includes all income sources from selling products, providing services, or earning royalties and investment income.

 Revenue is frequently called the top line because it appears at the very top of a company's income statement, and it's the starting point for analyzing profitability.
+Under U.S. GAAP revenue recognition standards, companies must follow specific rules about when and how they report revenue on financial statements.

 There are several types of revenue you should understand: